argmaxml/recsplain/docs/source/index.rst

 The Recsplain System makes recommendations and explains them.

+It can recommend items based on:

+- Item similarity
+- User preferences

 Install it in your app, use it with your data, and customize it how you want.

 Explainable Recommendations
 ---------------------------------------------------------

-Here is an example recommendation with explanations.
+Here is an example recommendation with explanations for an item similarity search.

-The example query is for items in the US that are low in price and in the meat category.
+The example query is for items in the US that are in the meat category and also low in price.

 You can see the request and response in the image below.